 Additionally, the Company separately entered into privately-negotiated warrant transactions in connection with the offering of the Notes due 2025 whereby the Company sold the 2025 Warrants to acquire approximately 3.9 million shares of the Company's common stock (subject to anti-dilution adjustments) at an initial strike price of \$106.94 per share.
 The Company received aggregate proceeds of approximately \$71.6 million from the sale of the 2025 Warrants.
 If the market value per share of the Company's common stock, as measured under the 2025 Warrants, exceeds the strike price of the 2025 Warrants, the 2025 Warrants will have a dilutive effect on the Company's earnings per share, unless the Company elects, subject to certain conditions, to settle the 2025 Warrants in cash.
 Taken together, the purchase of the convertible note hedges in connection with the Notes due 2025 Hedge and the sale of the 2025 Warrants are intended to reduce potential dilution from the conversion of the Notes due 2025 and to effectively increase the overall conversion price from \$81.54 to \$106.94 per share.
 The 2025 Warrants are only exercisable on the applicable expiration dates in accordance with the agreements relating to each of the 2025 Warrants.
-Subject to the other terms of the 2025 Warrants, the first expiration date applicable to the 2025 Warrants is June 1, 2025, and the final expiration date applicable to the 2025 Warrants is September 23, 2025.
+Subject to the other terms of the 2025 Warrants, the first expiration date applicable to the 2025 Warrants is September 23, 2025.